bharath-s31/DataSpark--Illuminating-Insights-for-Global-Electronics/README.md

      - currency impact on sales.

-- This report also includes visually compelling visualizations and actionable recommendations
+- This report also includes visually compelling visualizations and actionable recommendations by using powerbi/tableau

+- This project is tailored to enhance
+     - marketing strategies
+     -  optimize inventory management
+     -  improve sales forecasting
-- tailored to enhance marketing strategies, optimize inventory management, improve sales forecasting, guide product development, and inform store expansion and operational decisions.
+     -  guide product development and
+     -  inform store expansion and operational decisions.
-This analysis will empower Global Electronics to increase customer satisfaction, maximize revenue, and drive overall business growth.
+- This analysis will empower Global Electronics to increase
+     - customer satisfaction
+     - maximize revenue
+     - and drive overall business growth.

 ## **Install Required Libraries:**